What is Celiac Disease?

 Exhaustion and Fatigue

 Celiac disease causes malabsorption of the nutrients we should be getting from the foods we eat.
-When you’re not getting enough nutrients, you body isn’t able to properly break down carbohydrates, fats, and proteins you consume to use as energy.
+When you’re not getting enough nutrients, your body isn’t able to properly break down carbohydrates, fats, and proteins you consume to use as energy.
+This is one of the main reasons why celiac disease supplements can be very important for those suffering from this autoimmune disease.

 One of the hallmarks of autoimmune disorders is that they cause inflammation.
 The joints are especially susceptible to this inflammation, and it can result in pain, loss of movement, and other discomfort.